SaadiaELF/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 Explain why line 4 and line 6 output different numbers.
+- The line 4 print the variable inside the scope (2) when the function is called
+- The line 6 print the variable in the global scope because the inner variable is not accessible (1)
 ## Question 2

 Take a look at the following code: